 - The DMT will work to understand various perspectives while working toward consensus.

-- Team members, Minnesota drainage authorities, agency staff, LGUs, landowners and their technical advisors, and other stakeholders are well informed about drainage issues, drainage research, including multipurpose drainage management1, conservation drainage2, and drainage water management3 BMPs.
+- Team members, Minnesota drainage authorities, agency staff, LGUs, landowners and their technical advisors, and other stakeholders are well informed about drainage issues, drainage research, including multipurpose drainage management, conservation drainage, and drainage water management BMPs.

 - Current and consistent information and education/outreach is made available and/or provided to drainage stakeholders for multipurpose drainage management, conservation drainage and drainage water management practices and programs